Part 2: Make the Approval Process Multi-instance

 to approver for that.
 Next, add some values we need within the

 sub-process as in-variables.
-Select the Process Task - Variable Mapping>In
+Select the Process Task - Variable Mapping>In property on the right hand side panel and set

 the following values: